California Matching: When Your Insurer Must Replace All

 - Countertops, cabinets, and fixtures: Partial replacement where the new items are visibly different from the remaining originals

-The Legal Basis: The Model Fair Claims Act
+The Legal Basis: The NAIC Property/Casualty Model Regulation

 The requirement is straightforward: if a partial repair leaves your home looking visibly inconsistent, the insurer must pay for the additional work needed to make the repaired area blend with the undamaged area.
 This may mean replacing an entire roof slope, an entire room’s flooring, or an entire elevation of siding — not just the damaged section.